-This is perhaps the simplest but, at the same time, very effectual way to help the prisoners.
+This is perhaps the simplest but, at the same time, very effective way to help the prisoners.
 Letters from the outside give them a gulp of freedom, connect them with the external world and provide with massive moral support.
 For the prison staff, they constitute a reminder that everything that goes on within the penal facility can become publicly known.
 The letters show that the inmates are not forgotten, that people are concerned with their fate and are working for their release.

 If you know that you’re not alone in this hard-set, if you know that the people are with you and they would always lend the shoulder, then you can perform truly heroic deeds.

-(1) by traditional mail,
+(1) by traditional mail;

-(2) via the Russian online service RosUznik (not for all the Kremlin’s hostages).
+(2) via the Russian online service RosUznik (not for all the Kremlin’s hostages);

-A certain challenge is that the Russia’s penitentiary system delivers to its prisoners only the messages written in Russian.
+A certain challenge is that Russia’s penitentiary system delivers to its prisoners only the messages written in Russian.
 De jure the prison staff has to translate the correspondence in foreign languages, but this is not always the case.
 Thus you can either try writing in Russian or use RosUznik, and its activists will make the translation.

 If you’re going to use traditional mail, you’ll find the necessary information in the table above (see NAMES AND ADDRESSES OF THE PRISONERS.
 Note that there are sometimes slight differences in the English transliteration of the same names from Ukrainian and Russian.
 Here the transliteration from Russian is applied out of necessity.)

 You can use Google Translate to write something simple, send a postcard, or check out our instructions for writing Christmas cards in Russian for political prisoners.
 Any sign of attention works wonders for them!

 Here is just one example of a template for greetings in Russian: